marc2332/bliss/doc/docs/flint_scan_info.md

 - `stop` (float): Stop position of the axis
 - `min` (float): Minimal value the channel can have
 - `max` (float): Minimal value the channel can have
-- `points` (integer): Amount of total points which will be transmited by this channel.
+- `points` (integer): Amount of total points which will be transmitted by this channel.
 - `axis-points` (integer): Amount of points for the axis (see scatter below)
 - `axis-kind` (string): Kind of axis (see scatter below)